Oh My God (Adele song): Critical reception

 After 30's release, Consequence chose "Oh My God" as "Song of the Week".
 Their writers Siroky and Rowley described the song's lyrics about internal conflict as "refreshing", and thought it strayed from other songs on the album.
-"Oh My God" received positive reviews from music critics, who praised its production's catchiness.
+"Oh My God" was met with generally positive reviews from music critics, who mostly praised its production's catchiness.
 Variety's Chris Willman commented that the song's "four-on-the-floor beat and some electro-squiggles" were the nearest Kurstin got to making music suited to the year 2021 without sounding too out of place on 30.
-Jon Pareles of The New York Times described it as a "foot-stomper", and Spin's Bobby Olivier called it "pulsating and catchy".
+Jon Pareles of The New York Times described it as a "foot-stomper", and Spin's Bobby Olivier called the song "pulsating and catchy".
 Writing for AllMusic, Neil Z. Yeung foresaw commercial success for "Oh My God", and noted that it "rides an infectious beat peppered with handclaps and whistles".
 Consequence's Ilana Kaplan found the song smouldering and well-suited for clubs.
 Kyle Mullin of Exclaim! was positive about its "understated stomping percussion" and thought Adele's staccato delivery was entrancing.
-Writing for The Guardian, Kitty Empire found the production of "Oh My God" playful.
-The Telegraph's Neil McCormick wrote that the song's vocal harmonies are "carefully stacked" and Adele "absolutely roll[s] in the deep blues" on it.
-Wood thought its unrecognisible processing of her vocals was a surprising choice given her reputation for stellar vocals.
+For The Guardian, Kitty Empire found the production of "Oh My God" playful.
+The Telegraph's Neil McCormick wrote that the song's vocal harmonies are "carefully stacked" and Adele "absolutely roll[s] in the deep blues".
+Wood thought its unrecognisable processing of her vocals was a surprising choice given her reputation for stellar vocals.

-Some critics identified "Oh My God" as one of the more radio-friendly tracks on 30, along with "Can I Get It".
+Some critics identified "Oh My God" as one of the more radio-friendly tracks on 30.
 The A.V.
-Club's Gabrielle Sanchez wrote that they constituted the "most pop-oriented and straightforward" segment of 30, and their use of steady handclaps drove them to be "the most uptempo section".
-Jill Mapes of Pitchfork thought "Oh My God" stylistically lays somewhere between the work of Ed Sheeran and Florence Welch, but Adele's vocal tics introduce personality to it.
+Club's Gabrielle Sanchez wrote that, along with "Can I Get It", it constituted the "most pop-oriented and straightforward" segment of 30, and the use of steady handclaps drove them to be "the most uptempo section".
+Jill Mapes of Pitchfork thought "Oh My God" stylistically lays somewhere between the work of Ed Sheeran and Florence Welch, but Adele's vocal tics introduce personality.
 Eric Mason of Slant Magazine thought Adele explored a more modern sound on the song, but "with mixed results", and added that its production "feels somewhat sanitized, like the accompaniment to a car commercial".
 The Line of Best Fit's David Cobbald was critical and believed it was too removed from Adele's wheelhouse: "It's an arresting half-assed chant of a song that doesn't go far enough to be believable, employing a strange use of intonation and word placement that makes it one of the least memorable on the album."